 It was a further shock to learn that her extended family and some of her friends were familiar with the situation and yet it never seeped out.

-Reflecting back over our years together, this sheds light on issues from our past including her Dad’s willingness to sign her brother into military service, under the age of eighteen and consequentially why discussions of my Navy experiences were squelched.
+Reflecting back over our years together, this sheds light on issues from our past including her Dad’s willingness to sign her brother into military service, under the age of eighteen.
+Then consequentially why discussions of my Navy experiences were squelched.
 Things I would never have dreamed to learn, at least, not the way I did.

 The most troubling element of her note was my being “unable to meet her emotional needs.”
 These stunning words stopped my heart.
 But, after all this time, I have to agree with her.